aozkesek/license-manager/README.md

 decrypts license-json-string with session key,<br>
 build a final license-json-string from given command-line arguments,<br>
 calculates a hash value from license-json-string,<br>
+encrypts the hash value with provider's private key,<br>
-encrypts the hash value with customer's public key,<br>
+encrypts the previous value with customer's public key,<br>
 saves final license-json-string and it's encrypted hash value into **customer.license** file,<br>
 send customer.license file to the customer's office, manually.